letolabs/parrot-libgit2/README.md

 We read in libgit2 header files and generate an NCI binding file.
 This file is read in by $PARROT/tools/dev/ncidef2pir.pl and a PIR file is generated which allows Parrot to call libgit2 C functions from PIR.

+This only understands function signature API changes, not datastructure API changes.
+Those are still manually decribed to the StructView PMC in src/Git2/Common.winxed .

 This makes it trivial to release a new version of parrot-libgit2 when the libgit2 API changes, which it will for the forseable future.
 Currently, the